rsdoiel/pttk/README.md

 Here's some simple use examples of the three functions supplied in the pdtk package.

-Given a JSON Object document  as a slice of bytes render formated output based on the Pandoc template `example.tmpl`
+Given a JSON Object document  as a slice of bytes render formatted output based on the Pandoc template `example.tmpl`

 ```go